The vital insight required for recovering from an affair

 I was working with a couple dealing with the fall out from an affair.

-The injured party had understandably embraced the ‘Victim’ role.
+The hurt partner had understandably embraced the ‘Victim’ role.

 And the perpetrator was in the ‘Bad Guy’ role.